 - Other behavior meant to annoy

-Have you inquired about fast cash loans online and are now dealing with harassing behavior from the lender?
+Have you inquired about quick cash loans online and are now dealing with harassing behavior from the lender?
 It’s in your best interest to avoid working with that financial institution.
 Legitimate lenders do not harass potential borrowers.
 If a lender does display harassing behavior, you can report them to the Consumer Financial Protection Bureau (CFPB).

 You can look for instant bad credit loans if you have negative information on your credit report and bad credit.
 While there are lenders that have flexible qualification requirements, take caution if you come across a lender that advertises personal loans with guaranteed approval.
 You may be in danger of personal loan fraud if you get loan approval before undergoing a credit check or providing income information.